DenWhiteHouse/DRL--Project-One---Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+# Execution

+Clone/download this repository and run the Navigation Notebook.
+The Unity enviroroment is provided by Udacity as reported [here](https://github.com/udacity/deep-reinforcement-learning/blob/master/p1_navigation/README.md)